ashinzekene/data-structures-and-design-patterns/design-patterns/behavioral/mediator/README.md

 # Mediator

 It makes interaction between objects easier as it alleviates the complextiy involved in performing this initeraction.
+It helps in decouping objects by creating a layer in between so that objects can interact using this layer.
+Air traffic controller is an example of a mediator in real-life.
+It helps/ aids communication of different fights.
+The mediator generally abstracts the complexity of communication between objects.

 ```js
 function Participant(name) {